Did Yuzuru Hanyu Attempt (Again) A Quad Axel? History Maker Sets New Record

 Yuzuru Hanyu’s gold-winning performance was quite a bounce back from this short program, which placed him at fifth place.
 Going forward, Hanyu is not the least bit complacent:

 Yuzuru Hanyu’s discipline and unwavering determination has led to him breaking records and making figure skating history, countless of times.
 He has made a lot of firsts in the sport, being the first man to have broken the 100-point barrier in the men’s short program, the 200-point barrier in the men’s free skating, and the 300-point barrier in the combined total score.
 He was also the first Asian and the youngest man to win the Olympic title since Dick Button in 1948.
-Yuzuru Hanyu also put his name in figure skating books as the first skater in history to ever land a quadruple loop in competition, CBCreports at the 2016 CS Autumn Classic International.
+Yuzuru Hanyu also put his name in figure skating books as the first skater in history to ever land a quadruple loop in competition, CBCreported at the 2016 CS Autumn Classic International.

 But it looks like Yuzuru is looking to add another credential in his already long list.
-Quads of quadruple jumps are figure skating jumps with no less than four revolutions in the air.
+Quads or quadruple jumps are figure skating jumps with no less than four revolutions in the air.
 After the first ratified quadruple jump by Kurt Browning in 1988, every jump style has already been landed in competition but one—the legendary quad axel (4A).

 A quadruple axel is legendary for a reason.
 Unlike other quad jumps which require exactly four revolutions, a quad axel requires four and a half revolutions.
 This has made it the hardest jump to land for all skaters, and no one has attempted to execute the jump in competition.